School admissions criteria

 When your child is in Year 6 at primary school, you'll get an information leaflet about the Transfer process to post-primary schools.
 You use the Transfer form for applications to all post-primary schools.
 Parents and guardians will get Transfer forms and guidance notes when their child is in Year 7.

-For more information about when and how to apply, go to:
+For more information about how to apply, go to:

 If you move house and need to change your child's school, contact the Education Authority for more information.
 You should do this before you move as some schools might be full.